-1. Complete all the assigned readings.

-- 2. Attend all three days of class.
-Participate in discussions/exercises. - 3.
+- 1. Complete all the assigned readings and writing assignments.
+Much of this work will be done before the in-class portion of the course. - 2.
+Attend all twenty hours of class.
+Participate fully in discussions/exercises. - 3.
 Develop an expandable Continuity Plan.
 This can either be for an agency, non-profit, or tribe that you currently work for, or one that you would like to work for in the future. - 4.
-Consistent with MPA program requirements, students will prepare a selfevaluation and an evaluation of the instructor.
+Consistent with MPA program requirements, students will prepare a self-evaluation and an evaluation of the instructor.